 For matriculated students who register for maintenance of matriculation or a SUNY study abroad program.
 The CR grade is not calculated in the GPA.

 - Students may elect one course (except those specified in #4 of this section) each semester to be graded on a pass/no credit (P/NC) basis.
 Summer session is considered a semester for this purpose.
 The P (Pass) or NC (No Credit) grade is not calculated in the GPA, but counts toward program pursuit for financial aid purposes.

 - If a department requires that a course within the major be taken on a P/NC basis, then a student may elect a second course for P/NC in that same semester.

 - A maximum of 32 credits of P/NC work counts toward the 120 credits required for graduation.

 - The following courses cannot be taken on a P/NC basis: all core curriculum/general education courses; senior theses/projects; repeated courses; courses in one’s major (refer to #5 for exception).

-- Boards of study may designate a few courses to be taken by all students on a P/NC basis.
+- Departments may designate a few courses to be taken by all students on a P/NC basis.
 Courses so designated must be approved by the Educational Policies Committee.
-A board of study, at its discretion, may use pass/no credit grades for junior or senior seminars.
+A department, at its discretion, may use pass/no credit grades for junior or senior seminars.

 - Students must elect this option by the end of the third week of classes; please refer to the academic calendar for the deadline.
 For Fall 2020, the deadline was extended due to the pandemic.